naviCh/CourseProject/README.md

 ## Setup
 ### Secrets
 Go to https://www.reddit.com/prefs/apps/ to get a `client_id`,`client_secret`, and `user_agent`.
-The file `secrets` should contain key-value pairs of the format `key=value` and should be placed in the `crawler` folder.
+The file `secrets` should contain key-value pairs of the format `key=value` and should be placed in the project root directory.
 The secrets needed are:

 * `client_id` - Client ID for personal script use
 * `client_secret` - Secret